Online banking: Ukraine

-Νorth Macedonia
+Macedonia

 Compared to several years ago, when the people living in Macedonia had to go directly to the banks to perform financial transactions, today there is a widely functional e-banking system.
 Macedonian banks today offer conventional e-banking services, electronic products including debit/credit cards and e-trading and contemporary electronic services like internet banking and online investing.
 What is important when it comes to e-banking is the trust in banks, usability of the platforms and the overall marketing for e-banking from banks.
 Moreover, it's also important to constantly update the e-banking services.
 One successful example regarding the above-mentioned characteristics in Macedonia is “Stopanska Banka” AD Skopje.
 In the country, several factors significantly influence the level of adoption and usage of e-banking services, such as age, level of education and complexity of the e-banking services offered by banks.
 Naturally, elderly clients use e-banking services less than younger people.
 In addition, the level of education has a significant influence on the level of usage, meaning that the higher the education level, the more likely is for the citizen to use e-banking services.
 As for the satisfaction, citizens are generally more satisfied with the e-banking services offered by various banks when they have a diverse portfolio of services and offer fast and simple completion of transactions.